legit-gaming/legit-gaming.github.io/week1/Goals.md

 4. Use alerts
 5. Use if statements
 6. Create functions
-7. Variable scope
+7. Add buttons
 8. Create a random number
+9. Variable scope
-9. Grab data from a webpage
+10. Grab data from a webpage
-10. Use buttons and alerts
+11. Using <div> tags

 ### 1. Print with console.log